St Mary’s CE First School and Nursery, West Moors, Dorset

 Parent and teacher feedback

-Feedback from both parents and teachers highlights the programme’s powerful impact:
+Feedback from both parents and teachers highlights the programme’s powerful impact.
+Some of the comments include:

 Ongoing plans